patconnole/openc2_companion/README.md

 * **Producers** send Commands to Consumers.
 If you want to defend your network, your network nodes will be OpenC2 Consumers, awaiting commands from your Producer(s).
 The Producer could be a command-line script that you run manually, one of your Consumers, or a billion dollar orchestration system.
 It doesn't matter.
 * **Consumers** act when given a Command, and reply to Producers with Responses.

-Notice how nobody has said:

-     The Producer POSTS a JSON command over TLS to the Gateway on port 99 and expects a 200 OK on success.

-Instead, everything related to Transfer Protocol, Serialization, Commands and even Device is abstractly defined or referenced in the OpenC2 Language.
-Then their specific implementations are given a growing list of individual specifications.

-This way a system of Producers and Consumers could be OpenC2 compliant no matter if they're using HTTPS, MQTT, JSON, CBOR, running on a VM, Mac-Mini, or Physical Router, etc. The specific Transfer, Serialization, and set of Commands are composed together with their own specs, and OpenC2 doesn't prescribe what they run on.

-BECAUSE OF THIS, YOU WILL OFTEN FEEL LIKE YOU'RE MISSING CONCRETE DEFINITIONS OF WHAT OPENC2 IS.
-You will never find one document that tells you everything you need.
-Instead, you need to know your Transfer, Serialization, Commands, and what they're all running on ahead of time, and figure out how they work together yourself.
-If you are familiar with abstract interfaces in programming, you might feel right at home when reading the OpenC2 Language spec.